akn714/astrobeats/README.md

 ### issues
 * code on local not running
+* song and seek bar not syncing sometimes

 ### todo
 * Fixing the seek bar not syncing with song problem